Strength vs Aerobic Training - Which is Best?

 Advantage: Strength Training

-Appearance - As we age we loose muscle mass.
+Appearance - As we age, we lose muscle mass.
 This loss can cause skin to sag in very unflattering ways.
 Strength training helps to dramatically slow or even reverse this process depending on your condition when you begin the program.

 Advantage: Strength Training